This is my review of SparkToro, the new software developed by Rand Fishkin and Casey Henry, formerly at Moz.

 This is by far my favourite section, comparing audiences allows to me to find new data and analyse it at once.
 I can find websites, social accounts and Podcasts that two audiences share and then build a campaign around it.
 Then I can share it on my social accounts using the hashtags frequently used by my target audience to make I target them in the most efficient way.

-To test this feature, I have decided to search for the company I currently work at: www.futurefit.co.uk, out of curiosity.
+To test this feature, I have decided to search for the company I used to work at www.futurefit.co.uk, out of curiosity.

 The results are pretty much accurate in describing what Future Fit’s audience looks like.
 It also described what the audience is interested in: